venkatasaiteja6077/fakenewsdetection/README.md

 - Preprocessed and cleaned news text data
 - Applied stemming and TF-IDF vectorization
 - Trained a Logistic Regression model using Scikit-learn
-- Achieved 80–90% accuracy in predicting fake news
+- Achieved 97.3% accuracy in predicting fake news
 - Built using Python, Pandas, NumPy, and Sklearn

 ## Dataset

-The dataset used in this project is the **Fake and Real News Dataset** available on [Kaggle] Once downloaded, place the dataset file (e.g., `Fake.csv`, `True.csv`) in the working directory or in a `data/` folder.
+The dataset used in this project is the **Fake and Real News Dataset** available on [Kaggle] Once downloaded, place the dataset file (e.g., `Fake.csv`, `True.csv`) in the working directory.

 ## Requirements